-You cannot see all of Yellowstone by car in one day, so we have a tip for you.
+You can’t see all of Yellowstone by car in one day, so we have a tip for you.
 Don’t try.
 Plan to spend at least a half day out of your car rafting the Yellowstone River with Wild West Rafting next to Yellowstone’s North Entrance.
 The company offers half-day, full-day and overnight trips, plus trips that offer a horseback riding and rafting combination.

-“There’s no better way to experience the beauty of the area and the beauty of Montana than in a raft,” says Thomas Davis, co-owner of Wild West Rafting based in Gardiner, Mont., noting the Yellowstone River is the largest undammed river in the Lower 48.
+“There’s no better way to experience the beauty of the area and the beauty of Montana than in a raft,” says Thomas Davis, co-owner of Wild West Rafting based in Gardiner, Montana, noting the Yellowstone River is the largest undammed river in the Lower 48.

 Plus, with Wild West Rafting, you’ll be floating along the border of Yellowstone National Park for the first four miles of all trips, catching sight of wildlife like elk and bison, depending on the day.
 Since you cannot legally raft in the park, it’s the closest you’ll get to rafting in Yellowstone.
 If you don’t want to get in a boat, sign up for a one-hour or two-hour horseback ride that brings you in the heart of the Yellowstone area’s gorgeous scenery.